distributed-system-analysis/pbench/docs/Agent/user-guide/man_page.md

 _NOTE: --pbench-post is not compatible with --use-tool-triggers_

 `--use-tool-triggers`
-Use tool triggers instead of normal start/stop around script;
+Use tool triggers instead of normal start/stop around script.
 _NOTE: --use-tool-triggers is not compatible with --iteration-list,--pbench-pre, or --pbench-post_

 `--no-stderr-capture`
-Do not capture the  standard error output of the script to the `result.txt` file
+Do not capture the standard error output of the script in the `result.txt` file

 `--help`
 Show this message and exit.